Midi

 The Big Picture

-Have you noticed more strands clumping up in your hair brush lately or clogging up your drain?
-You’re probably not imagining things.
+Have you noticed more strands clumping up in your hair brush lately or clogging your drain?
 Shedding more hair than usual could very well be the result of hormonal changes due to menopause.

 And we’re not talking about just a little more fall out, either.
-Noticeable hair loss and thinning can occur during midlife, and it may be a jarring and abrupt change—unlike anything you’ve dealt with since postpartum shedding if you have kids.
+Noticeable hair loss and thinning can occur during midlife, and it may be a jarring and abrupt change—unlike anything you’ve dealt with since postpartum shedding, if you've had kids.
 That actually makes sense—your body went through a major hormonal reset after giving birth.
 The same is true during menopause.
 Fluctuating and declining estrogen and progesterone levels can lead to thinning hair, reduced hair volume, and potentially some bald spots (scary, we know, but we’ll cover treatment options in a bit).

 About 50 percent of women going through the menopause transition, and around 80 percent of postmenopausal women, experience hair loss.
-For many, it’s a blow to self-image and confidence.
 Working with a healthcare provider can help you make sense of what’s going on.
 Midi clinicians are trained menopause specialists who understand the “why” behind menopausal body changes, and can offer a range of solutions for menopausal hair loss, including supplements, topical treatments, and hormone therapy.

 Read on to learn more about how to reverse thinning hair after menopause with a range of treatment options and solutions.